Vision

 Dal Dom will never be a consulting firm.
 Every product we hold, we run.
 Our long-term vision is a group of operating companies that generate revenues, serve customers, and absorb the feedback of the real market directly — not through a client relationship, but through ownership.

-The region deserves software that works at the level of the best enterprise products globally — not a local approximation of them.
-Our vision is to reach a point where the comparison for any Dal Dom product is not "good for a Saudi company" but simply "good."
+The verticals we serve deserve software that works at the level of the best enterprise products globally — not a local approximation of them.
+Our vision is to reach a point where the comparison for any Dal Dom product is not "good for the niche" but simply "good."

 Where We Stand

-Multi-tenant property management with ZATCA e-invoicing, Tap payments, WhatsApp comms, and a 208-service AI outreach engine running autonomously in production.
+Multi-tenant property management with compliant e-invoicing, payment gateway integration, WhatsApp comms, and a 208-service AI outreach engine running autonomously in production.

 Gamification, recognition, occasions, performance analytics, and a Flutter mobile app for iOS and Android.
-Operating for Saudi corporate clients.
+Operating with paying corporate clients.

 RFQ-to-PO procurement digitisation with vendor scoring, budget enforcement, approval workflows, and audit-grade decision history.